 Books for me personally, have always been synonymous with freedom – the chance to escape the everyday, mundane events of life and vicariously experience adventure from my armchair.

-It’s no wonder then, that on World Book Day, I feel impassioned to encourage others, especially children and young people to develop and nurture their own love of reading.
+I feel impassioned to encourage others, especially children and young people to develop and nurture their own love of reading.
 Books give us a vital opportunity to educate and inform children about the world, encouraging them to embrace all the differences that make us unique.